offbynull/learn/Math/input/input.md

 what's the point of this? why include a section on it? because it's useful for the decimal number section -- mixed numbers help think about decimal numbers

 maybe it doesn't make sense to ahve this -- not sure. maybe put it into the fraction addtion/subtraction sections

+# Ratio
+TODO: Describe what a ratio is, either her or after the decimal sectoin

+ * `{bm} ratio` - Ratio is used to describe how many times one set of items contains another set of items.
+For example, a ratio of 3 apples to 2 oranges means that there are 3 apples available for every 2 oranges available.
+That same relationship can be expressed as a fraction is the fraction `{kt} \frac{2}{3}`.

 # Decimal Number